ashfaq92/swfc-art/README.md

 ## Credits

-This project uses some code from following repositories:
+This project is made possible by the:

 KDFC-ART: https://github.com/maochy/kdfc-art